makkus/freckles/README.rst

            :target: https://gitter.im/freckles-io/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer, for the sake of simplicity and a quick turnaround.
+*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), removing or hiding some more advanced features configuration management frameworks usually offer for the sake of simplicity and a quick turnaround.

-For now, *freckles* provides two (command-line) interfaces, which tackle slightly different scenarios and workflows: *freckles* itself, and *frecklecute*:
+For now, the *freckles* project provides two (command-line) interfaces, which tackle slightly different scenarios and workflows:

 *freckles*
-    a bit of an experiment, configuration management with a slight twist.
-Instead of describing your infrastructure, you describe the shape of your software or data, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.
+    configuration management for the desktop, with a slight twist.
+Instead of describing your infrastructure, you describe the shape of all the software or data packages you work with, then *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.

+    One example would be pointing it to a repository of your dot-/config-files. *freckles* will install download them, install all the applications that are referenced, then link the dotfiles themselves into the right place.
+Or, maybe you are working on a webpage. *freckles* downloads your source files, sets up a webserver and potential dependencies (php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.

 *frecklecute*
-    basically a wrapper around ansible_, making it easier to get started writing and executing task lists ('playbooks') locally
+    basically a wrapper around ansible_, making it easier to get started writing and executing task lists ('playbooks') locally.
+It also allows you to write short scriptlets that can be command-line applications themselves.

-Really quick-start
+Really quick start
 ------------------

 (... or a quick reminder how to bootstrap ``freckles``, if that's why you're here)